Vargrak/HA_Kiosk/README.md

 # Home Assistant Kiosk
 Description:
-A small python script that start a firefox browser in kiosk mode and launches to your homeassistant page.
+A small python script that starts a firefox browser in kiosk mode and launches to your homeassistant page.

 It will kill the browser and relaunch it automatically if:
   - It is not on the HA page